Deuterium: History

+Before the search

+The earliest mention of some matter with the properties of deuterium was a passing mention in Ernest Rutherford's 1919 Bakerian lecture.

+In this theory, the deuterium nucleus with mass two and charge one would contain two protons and one nuclear electron.

+Also in 1919, Otto Stern and Max Volmer reported on diffusion experiments with water which they claimed disproved the existence of isotopes of hydrogen; their conclusions were assumed to be correct throughout the 1920s.

 Deuterium detected

 It was first detected spectroscopically in late 1931 by Harold Urey, a chemist at Columbia University.
-Urey's collaborator, Ferdinand Brickwedde, distilled five liters of cryogenically produced liquid hydrogen to 1 mL of liquid, using the low-temperature physics laboratory that had recently been established at the National Bureau of Standards in Washington, D.C. (now the National Institute of Standards and Technology).
+Urey's collaborator, Ferdinand Brickwedde, distilled five liters of cryogenically produced liquid hydrogen to 1 mL of liquid, using the low-temperature physics laboratory that had recently been established at the National Bureau of Standards (now National Institute of Standards and Technology) in Washington, DC.
 The technique had previously been used to isolate heavy isotopes of neon.
 The cryogenic boiloff technique concentrated the fraction of the mass-2 isotope of hydrogen to a degree that made its spectroscopic identification unambiguous.